Sayo-nika/Backend/README.md

 Sayonika uses a Microservice layout for serving its mod listing.
 This means, each component has to be deployed individually but increases fault tolerance.

-Sayonika server is built with Flask, Micro, and :heart:.
+Sayonika server is built with Quart, Micro, and :heart:.

 ## Running